Flashbots & MEVs: A Beginner’s Guide

 CATEGORY

 The competition to earn MEVs is starting to create problems in the Ethereum blockchain.
-In an attempt to earn as much MEV as possible, miners employ tactics such as Frontrunning and Backrunning.
+Miners employ tactics such as frontrunning and backrunning to earn as much MEV as possible.
 Though technically legal, these techniques are not appreciable in the blockchain world as they create huge congestion in the network.

 In an attempt to solve these crises, a research group backed by Paradigm known as Flashbots has emerged.
 The motive of this organization is to provide infrastructure for others to be able to extract MEVs for themselves.
 In this piece, we will cover their proposals in detail.
-Before we get into discussing these technicalities, let us get a quick view of the problems emerging from MEVs in the first place.
+Before we discuss these technicalities, let us get a quick view of the problems emerging from MEVs.

 A Breakdown Of The MEV Crisis